coleifer/peewee/docs/peewee/sqlite.rst

 another thread appearing between them.
 The ``atomic()`` and ``transaction()`` methods raise a ``ValueError`` if called.

-If you need to temporarily bypass the queue and write directly (for example, during a batch import), use :meth:`~SqliteQueueDatabase.pause` and :meth:`~SqliteQueueDatabase.unpause`.
+To write directly, bypassing the queue (for example, a bulk import through a separate connection), use :meth:`~SqliteQueueDatabase.pause` and :meth:`~SqliteQueueDatabase.unpause`.
+While paused the writer thread is disconnected, and writes submitted through the queue raise ``WriterPaused``.

 .. class:: SqliteQueueDatabase(database, use_gevent=False, autostart=True, queue_max_size=None, results_timeout=None, **kwargs)